kslazak/stories/README.md

 - 0 (no caching)
 -  1 ..
 2147483647 (1 ..
 2147483647 seconds)

+If an invalid retention period (or no retention period) is specified in a config file, the default value of infinite retention is being assumed.

 ## Usage

 Using any HTTP client (e.g. an internet browser) request the following URL: